aphanotus/BI377.Morphometry/README.md

 ### Computational Resources

 During this course we will explore the principles of [open data](https://opendatahandbook.org/guide/en/what-is-open-data/) and [open science](https://www.cos.io/about).
 In that spirit, the [syllabus](https://github.com/aphanotus/openEd/blob/main/BI377.morphometry/BI377.24F.morphometry.syllabus.md) and other static resources are available and updated on [GitHub](https://github.com/aphanotus/openEd/tree/main/BI377.morphometry).
 Copyrighted materials will be shared using Colby's learning management system, [Moodle](https://moodle.colby.edu/).
 We will make measurements of photographic data using the free imaging suite [Fiji](https://imagej.net/software/fiji/).
 Students should be familiar with [Google Sheets](https://workspace.google.com/products/sheets/), where we will share data.
-We will introduce analytical tools and pipelines in the statistical programming language [R](https://www.r-project.org/), and the course has a dedicated [Rstudio](https://posit.co/products/open-source/rstudio/) server accessible at https://bi377.colby.edu/ (Colby Access or VPN connection required.)
+We will introduce analytical tools and pipelines in the statistical programming language [R](https://www.r-project.org/), using Colby's [Rstudio](https://posit.co/products/open-source/rstudio/) server accessible at https://rstudio.colby.edu/  To access this resource on campus you must use the[Colby Access](https://colby.teamdynamix.com/TDClient/1928/Portal/KB/ArticleDet?ID=156229) WiFi system.
+Off-campus you can access the Rstudio server by running Colby's [VPN client](https://colby.teamdynamix.com/TDClient/1928/Portal/KB/ArticleDet?ID=140022).
 To facilitate peer-to-peer collaboration on coding, we will use [Markdown](https://www.markdownguide.org/) via [HackMD](https://hackmd.io/@ColbyBI377/landingpage).
 Each student will be asked to set-up a free account with [HackMD](https://hackmd.io/).

 ### Assessments